 So now all the surrounding functions are covered, somewhat, and we

-can go in depth with the evaluation function, run_eval
+can go in depth with the evaluation function, run_eval.

 The run eval function starts out with pushing the DONE